-A one-semester survey of animals.
+This is a one-semester survey course of animals.
 The course will cover the structure, function, and ecology of the major animal groups.
 Emphasis will be placed on the importance and interaction of these animals to humans.
-One or more all day field trips on weekend may be required in lieu of some regularly scheduled lab sessions.
+One or more all day field trips on a weekend may be required in lieu of some regularly scheduled lab sessions.
+Co-requisite: BIOL 104 3 lecture and 3 laboratory hours per week